SoftUni-Internal/interactive-content/EN/08-Design-Patterns-and-Best-Practices/02-common-design-patterns.md

 **Facade** pattern is widely used.
 It is implemented by creating a "wrapper" class, encapsulating the subsystem.
 The client is only coupled to the facade and not to the subsystem(s) behind it.

 ## When to use
-- when you have a complex system and you need a simple interface to communicate with it
+- When you have a complex system and you need a simple interface to communicate with it

-- when you have a lot of tightly coupled code which would require the client to have extensive knowledge on how the system works to use it.
+- When you have a lot of tightly coupled code which would require the client to have extensive knowledge on how the system works to use it.
 In this case, the facade pattern can simplify things.

 [/slide]